denoland/docs/runtime/manual/node/how_to_with_npm/planetscale.md

+---
-# How to use Planetscale with Deno
+title: "How to use Planetscale with Deno"
+---

 Planetscale is a MySQL-compatible serverless database that is designed with a developer workflow where developers can create, branch, and deploy databases